-Seahawks notes: Season is over for cornerback Quinton Dunbar, leaving Seattle future uncertain
+Seahawks notes: Season is over for cornerback Quinton Dunbar, leaving future in Seattle uncertain

 Six sit out practice, including Jarran Reed

 Six Seahawks sat out practice Wednesday due to injuries, including defensive tackle Jarran Reed (chest).
-Reed played a normal amount of snaps Sunday — 62 — and Carroll did not mention the injury later.
+Reed played a normal amount of snaps Sunday — 62 — and Carroll did not mention the injury.

 The other five were all players with known injuries — right tackle Brandon Shell (ankle), left guard Mike Iupati (neck/resting vet), running back DeeJay Dallas (ankle), guard Phil Haynes (groin) and safety Damarious Randall (foot).